afids/afids-protocol-original/README.md

 An open framework for evaluating correspondence in brain images using *anatomical fiducial* placement

 ## AFID32
-* The original [AFID32 protocol](protocol.md) has been validated and used for teaching at a number of BHG events
+* The [AFID32 protocol](protocol.md) has been validated and used for teaching at a number of BHG events
 * A poster is available [here](INCFwebsite.com)
 * Preprint coming soon!